General-Meow/kubernetes-notes/README.md

       awsElasticBlockStore
         volumeId: <THE VOLUME ID FROM THE PROVISIONING>
 ```

 - The provisioning of the EBS can be done automatically with k8 plugins
-- The AWS plugin allows you to create the volume and make it available by using a new kind called 'StorageClass'
+- The AWS plugin allows you to create the volume and make it available by using a new kind called `StorageClass`
 - Example of an auto provisioned store

 ```
 apiVersion:
 kind: StorageClass